Home CGS 2820C

 (p 432-433)

-Add real and relative content, color, images and styles.
+Add real and relative content, color, and styles.
 Do not use filler text.
 Make it look like a college student is working on this project.
 Add a <header> element for a future graphic header or masthead banner.

 Add an <h1> tag either inside the <header> or at the top of the <main> element.